top of page

 A beautiful chunk of red hematite

-Making hematite powder is more work but can be much more fulfilling than purchasing pre-made options.
+Making hematite pigment is more work but can be much more fulfilling than purchasing pre-made options.
 It's like growing a plant from seed and watching its beauty unfurl, or the special taste of homemade cottage cheese from milk.

 Ingredients